 5. HR guide to more strategic payroll

 Payroll processing can be a tedious and time-consuming task.
+But there are plenty of efficient tools to use out there, such as a payroll calculator to determine payroll deduction amounts.
+However, you need to make sure the tool fits your business.
 Not only does an inefficient payroll process lead to angry employees, but it can also cause tax and compliance issues that will be costly to fix.
 Learn how to implement a comprehensive and efficient payroll system with this thorough resource.

 6. The complete HRIS buyers guide